khuedoan/homelab/docs/installation/development.md

 - OS: Linux (Windows and macOS will not work due to networking limitations, you can use a Linux VM)
 - Recommended hardware specifications:
     - CPU: 4 cores
     - RAM: 16 GiB

 Install the following packages:

 - `docker`
 - `make`

-Clone the repository (follow the [configuration guide](./deployment/configuration.md) if you want to customize it):
+Clone the repository and checkout the development branch:

 ```sh
 git clone https://github.com/khuedoan/homelab